ghiffaryr/Marketplace/README.md

 `python3 run.py`

-- You should now be able to reach your the application by visiting your hostname in your browser, for example
+- You should now be able to reach the application by visiting your hostname in your browser, for example

 http://127.0.0.1:5000